 Introduction

 This project implemented wireless serial communication to enable the sending and receiving of data using the UART between the DE2 robot and the base station.
 The purpose of the UART was to convert bytes from parallel communication to serial communication and vice versa so that the two devices would be able to understand each other.
 The presented problem for this project was to implement asynchronous serial communication using UART to communicate between the base station and the robot.
 To create this communication, manipulating a block diagram to complete the UART interface was necessary.
-The UART interface was responsible for four main tasks, which include sending and receiving messages to and from the base station, carry out jobs specified by the base station, and return home.
-The goal of the robot is to act like a warehouse inventory robot and carry out received base station commands to pick up and drop off jobs at specific warehouse coordinates.
-It will then signal completion back to the base station in order to provide feedback to the user.
+The UART interface was responsible for four main tasks, which included sending and receiving messages to and from the base station, carrying out jobs specified by the base station, and returning home.
+The goal of the robot was to carry out received base station commands, which specified pick-up and drop-off jobs in the warehouse.
+It then signaled completion back to the base station in order to provide feedback to the user.
 Odometry was used to navigate the robot according to the base station commands.

 General Methodology